-Under-fire Mylan to launch generic EpiPen for $300
+Generic EpiPen at $300 coming soon, as Mylan responds to outrage

 Under pressure from angry parents and politicians last week, Mylan said it will provide instant savings cards worth $300 to patients who have to pay the full price for the drug out of pocket.

+"The company must roll back its unjustified and outrageous price increases," Robert Weissman, president of Public Citizen, said in a statement.

+Senator Bernie Sanders also knocked Mylan on Twitter, saying: "This isn't a discount.
+It's a PR move."

-"We understand the deep frustration and concerns associated with the cost of EpiPen to the patient," Mylan CEO Heather Bresch said in a statement on Monday.
+Mylan CEO Heather Bresch said in a statement on Monday: "We understand the deep frustration and concerns associated with the cost of EpiPen to the patient,"

-Like last week, Bresch again attempted to shift the blame away from the company and towards a health care system she has called "broken."
+Like last week, CEO Bresch again attempted to shift the blame away from the company and towards a health care system she has called "broken."

 The "complexity and opaqueness of today's branded pharmaceutical supply chain" led Mylan to determine that "bypassing the brand system" was the "best option," Bresch said.